pheralb/pheralb.dev/src/posts/monaco-custom-theme.md

 ---
-title: Add a custom theme to @monaco-editor/react
+title: Add a custom theme to Monaco Editor for React
-description: How to add a custom Visual Studio Code theme to Monaco Editor for React.
+description: How to add a custom Visual Studio Code theme to Monaco Editor for React and custom snippets.
 date: '2024-5-31'
 category: 'Tutorial'
 writing: false